yandex-cloud/docs/en/compute/operations/instance-groups/delete.md

 {% note important %}

 Deleting an instance group is an operation that cannot be canceled or reversed.
 You cannot restore a deleted group.
-Along with the group, you delete the {{ load-balancer-name }} target group, instances, and disks.
+Along with the group, you delete the Load Balancer target group, instances, and disks.

 {% endnote %}